anpaza/afrd/README.md

     The time is given in milliseconds.

+* *switch.timeout*
+    If movie frame rate cannot be safely determined for this period of time, afrd will give up trying.

+* *switch.blackout*
+    When movie starts after this period of time the screen will be disabled to minimize flicker.
+Don't set it too low as in some circumstances screen may be blacked out when it shouldn't be.

 * *mode.path*
     Points to sysfs file used to switch current video mode.
     This is usually /sys/class/display/mode.